 You can either reheat in the microwave or in a small saucepan if you want to reheat it with more milk or water.
 That would really rehydrate them.

 This makes for an amazing freezer meal.
 Just like Trader Joe’s sells its Frozen Steel Cut oats, you can make your own in the Instant Pot.

-Make it per the directions below, and then let the steel cut oats cool to room temperature.
-Then ladle the steel cut oats into a freezer bag or freezer-safe container.
-Place into the freezer, where they will last about 2 to 3 months.
+Make it per the directions below, and then let the steel-cut oats cool to room temperature.
+Then ladle the steel-cut oats into a freezer bag or freezer-safe container.
+Place them into the freezer, where they will last about 2 to 3 months.

 Thaw in the refrigerator overnight and then reheat in the microwave or a small skillet.
 Add some milk or water to rehydrate them.

 What To Serve Instant Pot Steel Cut Oats With?

 Steel-cut oats are not just for breakfast anymore!
 Once considered a hearty morning meal, steel-cut oats have now become the go-to grain for dinners.
 They make a great side dish.